Raphtory/raphtory.github.io/docs/user-guide/querying.md

 Note, as the property APIs are the same for the graph, vertices and edges, these are discussed together in [property queries](#property-queries) below.

 !!! info
     In the below code segment you will see the functions `num_edges` and `num_temporal_edges` being called and returning different results.
-This is because `num_edges` returns the number of unique edges (src,dst) which exist and `num_temporal_edges` returns the total edge updates which have occurred.
+This is because `num_edges` returns the number of unique edges and `num_temporal_edges` returns the total edge updates which have occurred.

     The second is useful if you want to imagine each edge update as a separate connection between the two nodes.
-The edges can be accessed in this manner via `edge.explode()`, as is discussed in [edge metrics](#edge-metrics) below.
+The edges can be accessed in this manner via `edge.explode()`, as is discussed in [edge metrics and functions](#edge-metrics-and-functions) below.

 {{code_block('getting-started/querying','graph_metrics',['Graph'])}}
 !!!
 Output